volosomniare/ffrk_scripting/README.md

 3. Double click `ffrk_raid.ahk` and there should be a green H icon on the right side of your taskbar
 4. Open ffrk in MuMu and go to the raid screen that displays the difficulty
 5. Press Ctr-Alt-C and the script will start running

+## FAQ/Troubleshooting
+* "the script won't start" - this is mainly caused by the script unable to find the image.
+Possible solutions include:
+    * From u/moogleknight: ```I tried many different resolutions and nada.
+However, I did a quick google search about the 'ImageSearch' function that AHK was using and after some reading, I turned off Anti-aliasing and Gamma correction in my Nvidia control panel and the script started to work.
+My guess is that the gamma correction changed the color of the images enough that they were no longer recognised as matching.```
+    * Increase the shade variation option to a higher value (although above 100 is not recommended).

 ## Appendix/Updates
 ### 2019/03/20